 show inventory

-2. Downloading the Software Image
+2. Download the Software Image

-3. Upgrade Path Verification
+3. Verify the Upgrade Path

-Use Cisco’s official tools to verify the correct upgrade path:
+Use Cisco’s official tools to verify:

 - Nexus Upgrade Matrix Tools